ExpediaGroup/graphql-kotlin/docs/client/client-overview.md

 }
 ```

-Generated class requires an instance of `GraphQLClient` and exposes a single `execute` suspendable method that executes
+Generated classes requires an instance of `GraphQLClient` and exposes a single `execute` suspendable method that executes
 the underlying GraphQL operation using provided client.

 ## Executing Queries